scala/docs.scala-lang/_overviews/scala3-book/types-union.md

 case class Password(hash: Hash) extends UsernameOrPassword def help(id: UsernameOrPassword) = ...
 ```
-Preplanning does not scale very well, since for example requirements of API users might not be foreseeable.
-Additionaly, cluttering the type hierarchy with marker traits like `UsernameOrPassword` also makes the original code more difficult to read.
+Pre-planning does not scale very well since, for example, requirements of API users might not be foreseeable.
+Additionally, cluttering the type hierarchy with marker traits like `UsernameOrPassword` also makes the code more difficult to read.

 #### Tagged Unions
-Another alternative would be to define a separate enumeration type like:
+Another alternative is to define a separate enumeration type like:

 ```scala
 enum UsernameOrPassword:
   case IsUsername(u: Username)
   case IsPassword(p: Password)
 ```
 The enumeration `UsernameOrPassword` represents a _tagged_ union of `Username` and `Password`.
-However, this way of modeling the union requires _explicit wrapping and unwrapping_ and for instance `Username` is **not** a subtype of `UsernameOrPassword`.
+However, this way of modeling the union requires _explicit wrapping and unwrapping_ and, for instance, `Username` is **not** a subtype of `UsernameOrPassword`.

 ### Inference of Union Types
-The compiler will assign a union type to an expression _only if_ such a type is explicitly given.
+The compiler assigns a union type to an expression _only if_ such a type is explicitly given.
 For instance, given these values:

 ```scala
 val name = Username("Eve")     // name: Username = Username(Eve)